genevaers/Workbench/database/db2/README.md

 # How to define a DB2 Database for GenevaERS

 This is intended for Db2 running z/OS at DB2 version 11 and above.
-There are distinct and separate processes for either creating a new DB2 Schema for GenevaERS or for replicating an existing GenevaERS DB2 Schema.
-Ensure you follow the appropriate instructions.
+These instructions enable you to define a new DB2 schema to contain GenevaERS metadata, and optionally to replicate an existing GenevaERS environment to this new DB2 schema.

 ## Summary of steps involved
 <pre>